mbudisic/MA533-Clarkson-F19/syllabus.md

 In each class, two students will have the responsibility for taking accurate notes.
 The primary notetaker will do most of the work, while the secondary notetaker will make sure that no gaps or mistakes are present in the notes.
 After class, the two notetakers will type up the notes in LaTeX, make sure the file compiles, and then send the `.tex` file to the instructor who will keep the "master copy" of class notes for all to share and have access to.

+If you've never worked in LaTeX, this is an excellent opportunity to learn.
+LaTeX is the main tool used to typeset mathematics.
+You can [install a LaTeX distribution](https://www.latex-project.org/get/), or simply use an online editor in [Overleaf](https://www.overleaf.com) or [CoCalc](https://cocalc.com/) without a hassle of installing anything.
+For help on using LaTeX, [consult this website](https://en.wikibooks.org/wiki/LaTeX), or ask other grad students in the department.

 #### Homeworks

 There will be 6-8 homeworks during the semester.
 Students are expected to work together to solve the problems, but then each of the student has to put together their own individual report that they will submit.